robharrop/robharrop.github.io/_drafts/2016-02-20-service-latency-and-utilisation.md

 completely saturate an application so it falls over, but we also don't want to under-load the application and miss out on true performance numbers.
-In particular, we are interested in finding points in the load where latencies are on the precipice move outside acceptable limits.
+In particular, we are interested in finding points in the load where latencies are on the precipice of moving outside acceptable limits.

 In a recent conversation with the team about web application latencies, I mentioned that, as a general rule, we should expect latencies to degrade